October 14th 2021

 A sauce makes a meal.
 So convinced is chef Nina Parker that she's written an entire cookbook of sauces to jazz up mealtimes.
 Saucy: A Cookbook, Only Saucier, follows Nina's other releases Nina: St Tropez and Nina: Capri which featured recipes inspired by France and the Capri coastline.

 Nina has cooked for the likes of Stormzy, Russell Brand and Millie Mackintosh and has more than 61,000 Instagram followers eagerly awaiting her next recipe.
-But struggled in lockdown like many of us she struggled to eat healthily and to find inspiration for meals each day while managing a busy workload.
+Like many of us, she struggled to eat healthily during the various lockdowns and found it trick find inspiration for meals each day while managing a busy workload.
 This is when the idea for Saucy was born.
-Here she guides us through her 'lockdown chicken': a recipe created in her lockdown kitchen.
+Here she guides us through her 'lockdown chicken': a recipe created in her kitchen during those long months of isolation.

 "I spent lockdown in the Cotswolds with my sister’s family (not too shabby).
 Every Sunday my brother-in-law, Josh, would make this chicken.
 He would get a good quality organic chicken and serve it with roast potatoes and puréed carrots.
 This onion gravy is pure genius!"